 Welcome to a world of creativity, rigor and can-do!
 Engineers turn scientific ideas and discoveries into practical solutions that serve humanity.
-Engineering at Wheaton College combines the best of two worlds – a vibrant Christian liberal arts training at Wheaton and a strong engineering education from one of many ABET accredited engineering universities.
-As an engineering student, you will develop rigorous and highly transferable problem-solving skills that draw on analytical thinking, computer modeling, and hands-on experimental skills.
 You will learn to serve others by applying engineering knowledge to meet the practical needs of individuals, businesses and communities.
 And you emerge as one of the most highly sought-after employees around the world.

-Our 5-year program leads to two Bachelor degrees - a Liberal Arts Engineering degree from Wheaton College and a specialty engineering degree from an ABET-accredited engineering program at one of more than 360 colleges and universities (You choose!).
+Our 3-2 engineering program, which is one of the largest in the country, combines the best of two worlds – a vibrant Christian liberal arts training at Wheaton and a strong engineering education.
+In five years, you'll graduate with two Bachelor degrees - a Liberal Arts Engineering degree from Wheaton College and a specialty engineering degree from an ABET-accredited engineering program at one of more than 360 colleges and universities (you choose!).

-You’ll spend the first three years at Wheaton, which includes studying Christ at the Core liberal arts coursework.
-Your last two years will be at a nationally recognized ABET acredited engineering school, giving you all of the benefits of a large engineering school including a wide array of elective courses, terrific facilities, and well-established ties to industry.
+Your last two years will be at a nationally recognized ABET-accredited engineering school, giving you all of the benefits of a large engineering program including a wide array of elective courses, terrific facilities, and well-established ties to industry.

-For those who would like an easy transition into their final two undergraduate engineering years, Wheaton has made a special arrangement with nearby Illinois Institute of Technology (IIT) so that students may run all finances and financial aid through Wheaton and live in Wheaton housing for the entire fve years.
+For those who would like an easy transition into their final two undergraduate engineering years, Wheaton has made a special arrangement with Illinois Tech so that students may run all finances and financial aid through Wheaton and live in Wheaton housing for the entire five years.

-- Ingenium Engineering Club - Ingenium seeks to strengthen the community of engineering students by fostering a comfortable environment for students to interact with each other.
+- Ingenium Engineering Club - Ingenium strengthens Wheaton's engineering community by providing a place for students to work together.
 Ingenium engages students in extracurricular engineering design projects as well as competitions, seminars, and other events.

-- Collaborative Research - Many Wheaton students get involved in research with Wheaton faculty or in partnership with scientists at nearby Fermilab or Argonne National Lab.
+- Collaborative Research - Many Wheaton students get involved in research with Wheaton faculty or in partnership with scientists at nearby Fermilab or Argonne National Laboratory.